syncfusion-content/wpf-docs/wpf/Tabbed-MDI-Form/AutoScroll-While-Dragging-Item-TDI-Window.md

 # Rearrange position of TDI items

-## Rearrange position of docment items by drag and drop
+## Rearrange position of document items by drag and drop

 You can rearrange the position of the TDI items in DocumentContainer by setting the [IsTDIDragDropEnabled](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.DocumentContainer.html#Syncfusion_Windows_Tools_Controls_DocumentContainer_IsTDIDragDropEnabled) property value as `true` and dragging and dropping the respective item in the required position.
 This feature works only when [Mode](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.DocumentContainer.html#Syncfusion_Windows_Tools_Controls_DocumentContainer_Mode) property value is `TDI`.